MRaza98/BIPM/README.md

 2. Business Understanding
    1. Short description of the business problem that you want to solve (it is ok to use your own assumptions)
-3. Data Understanding (Exploratory Data Analysis) Description of the data set
+3. Data Understanding (Exploratory Data Analysis)
+   1. Description of the data set
-  Data visualization
+   2. Data visualization
-  Analysis of missing data
+   3. Analysis of missing data
-5. Data Preparation
+4. Data Preparation
-How and why did your select the features?
+   1. How and why did you select the features?
-Did you derive new features?
+   2. Did you derive new features?
-How did you deal with missing data?
+   3. How did you deal with missing data?
-How and why did you transform the data?
+   4. How and why did you transform the data?
-- How did you split the data?
+   5. How did you split the data?
-• A split into test and training data is required.
+     A split into test and training data is required.
-• A cross-evaluation or validation set can also be used to optimize the parameters (train, validation, test set).
+     A cross-evaluation or validation set can also be used to optimize the parameters (train, validation, test set).
-5. Model Building
+6. Model Building
-Which machine learning models did you use and why?
+   1. Which machine learning models did you use and why?
-§ How did you adjust the parameters of your machine learning model and why?
+   2. How did you adjust the parameters of your machine learning model and why?
-§ What are the resulting machine learning models?
+   3. What are the resulting machine learning models?
-§ A plus is if you build more than one machine learning model
+   4. A plus is if you build more than one machine learning model